yashraj2312/google-keep-clone/README.md

 # google-keep-clone

 ## About
-A Google Keep clone built using Angular 9 where user can create or delete the notes.
+A Google Keep clone built using Angular where user can create or delete the notes and search and move it to archive

 ## Technologies Used
 `HTML` `Sass` `Angular` `Typescript` `Firebase`